xTanzu/Fiber/README.md

     activity in it.
 Let's see

 # Current State of Project
 There is a sign in functionality that lets you create a simple user account for the app and sign in.
 Once signed in, you can create fibers and give them a description, and descriptive tags.
-You are now the sole member of this fiber.
-There is no way to add new members yet, but this will change when the next feature is released.
-This feature will be a search functionality that lets you find fibers to join to by word match and by tags.
-The layout has been also updated a bit from previous version.
-Please enjoy.
+You are now the owner of this fiber.
+The tags that you added to the fiber act as handles to the fiber, and others can find your fiber throught them.
+A set of all known tags in the application are listed on the left navigation bar in the UI.
+By clicking a tag you get to see a list of fibers associated with that tag.
+Here you can join to other peoples fibers that you find interesting.
+You can now chat with people in the fiber, and only members of that fiber see your messages.
+At the moment you cannot remove yourself from the fiber, but this functionality is coming later this week.
+There is also going to be a search functionality that lets you do word search on the name and description to find suitable fibers.
+Please enjoy!

 # How to run the app on your Computer
 The application runs on python 3, so it will run on different operating systems, but this